 But what happens when that technology needs to be updated or when it breaks down?
 The Biomedical Engineering Department plays a vital role in patient care, maintaining the equipment that Island Health caregivers need to save lives.

-“Patient care has evolved over the last century to depend on technology,” says Martin Poulin, Director of Biomedical Engineering and a twenty-one year employee at Island Health.
+“Patient care has evolved over the last century to depend on technology,” says Martin Poulin, Director of Biomedical Engineering and a 22-year employee at Island Health.
 “We make sure that technology is working when it needs to.”

 “We tend to keep a low profile and don’t often broadcast what we do,” admits Martin.
 “We apply engineering design and principles to medical technology in healthcare.”